TyndaleCHRISTIAN SCHOOL

 Students in Music have the opportunity to perform and participate in a number of events held annually at the school.
 These include but are not limited to:

-Students may also display their musical gifts at assemblies, eisteddfods and other school events.
+Students may also display their musical gifts at assemblies, Music in the Bowl lunch events, Spring Fair and the annual Tyndale Carols event.

 INSTRUMENTAL ENSEMBLES